hmajid2301/blog/content/slides/gophercon-otel/_index.md

 Traces:
  - See every element of an event
- - Hollistic view of the system
+ - Holistic view of the system
  - Sample
 {{% /note %}}